 Back on the coach, we settled in for another journey of a little over an hour, to meet our ship at its port in Colón.
 The cruise terminal, called Port Colón 2000, is a smaller port building, located in a run-down area.
 There is ongoing construction at the port and in the surrounding streets, as the city is working to revitalize and improve the location.

-There was a duty-free shop open, and construction has begun on a shopping center in the port as well.
-As of right now, there’s not much to do in the area immediately surrounding the port, so we chose to get back on board and get ready to exit the canal.
+There was a duty-free shop open, and construction had begun on a shopping center in the port as well.
+At the time of our visit, there wasn’t much to do in the area immediately surrounding the port, so we chose to get back on board and get ready to exit the canal.

 What did we think?